-Lost Traffic Ticket in OhioPage OverviewSUMMARY: How to Find Lost Ohio Traffic Ticket InformationContinue reading this page for more information about lost Ohio traffic tickets.
+Lost Traffic Ticket in OhioPage OverviewSUMMARY: How to Find Lost Ohio Traffic Ticket InformationContinue reading this page for more information about lost traffic tickets in Ohio.

-If you lost your OH traffic ticket, contact the appropriate traffic court for specific details, such as your fine amount, deadline date, and how to make your plea.
+If you lost your OH traffic ticket, contact the appropriate traffic court for specific details, such as your traffic ticket fine amount, deadline date, and how to make your plea.

-NOTE: You may be able to find an online ticket search feature at your traffic court's website.
+NOTE: You may be able to find an online ticket search feature on your traffic court's website.

-You must contact the OH court that was listed on your lost traffic citation.
-This requires determining where you received your Ohio traffic ticket.
+You must contact the OH traffic court that was listed on your lost traffic ticket.
+This requires determining where you received your Ohio traffic citation.
 If you can't recall the exact location, pinpoint the county.

-Be sure to act fast.
-A plea must be entered before your traffic citation's appearance date expires.
+Be sure to act fast; a traffic ticket plea must be entered before your traffic citation's appearance date.
 The court will not accept "I lost my traffic ticket" as a legitimate excuse.
-Failing to submit a plea to your ticket will result in the loss of driving privileges and a possible bench warrant for your arrest.
+Failing to submit a plea to your traffic ticket will result in the loss of driving privileges and a possible bench warrant for your arrest.

-After determining the general location, contact the county's Municipal Court.
-The court clerk will offer important details from your lost OH traffic ticket, and explain the steps to take on entering a plea.
+After determining the general location where you received your traffic citation, contact the county's Municipal Court.
+The court clerk will offer important details about your lost ticket, and explain how to enter a plea.

 Once you obtain your lost ticket information, decide on how to plea.
 In Ohio, you have three plea options:

 - Guilty―This requires paying the ticket fine for your traffic violation.